rosam03/Online-Store/README.md

 # Online-Store

 * Fully supports CRUD operations for shops, orders, products, and line items.
-You can find API documentation and examples on interacting with the endpoints <a href="https://documenter.getpostman.com/view/5664312/RWguxcHq" >visit here</a>.
+You can find API documentation and examples of interacting with the endpoints <a href="https://documenter.getpostman.com/view/5664312/RWguxcHq" >here</a>.

 * Ruby version 2.5.1, Rails version  5.2.1